TotalMilk90/gorgon/gorgon/readme-gorgon.txt

 ===============
 Version History
 ===============
-Version 3:
+Version 3.0:
 -Added EET compatibility (Thanks to Graion Dilach) -Added dialog traification (Thanks to JohnBob)
--Added a new quest
+-Added 2 new quests
--Minor dialog improvements and bug fixes
+-Dialog improvements and bug fixes

 Version 2: BETA
 -Fixed a quest loop and some broken scripts